Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 ### Debian / Ubuntu / Kali

-How to Install NMAP on Ubuntu, Debian, Kali or other Linux systems using the APT package manager.
+How to Install Nmap on Ubuntu, Debian, Kali or other Linux systems using the APT package manager.

 {% highlight bash %}
 apt install nmap